-The people of Britain at that time were a superstitious lot.
+The people of Britain were a superstitious lot.
 They believed in marvels and miracles, great quests of honor and the divine right of princes.
 It was for this reason that I devised a scheme which would place my son upon the throne without doubt or question.

 The Bishop of Canterbury, influenced by my Uncle Merlin, deemed a joust should be held to determine the new king.
 It would take place on New Year’s Day, 443, the year of Our Lord.

-This, in and of itself, was a most outrageous and foolish notion!
+This, of course, was a most outrageous and foolish notion!
 Jousting was a putrid and violent sport; it brought no good to anyone.
-Within it, perfectly capable and healthy men were maimed and wounded, leaving them disabled and unfit for battles against our true enemies!
+Within it, healthy men were maimed and wounded, leaving them disabled and unfit for battles against our true enemies!
 Jousts were held so that jeering and bloodthirsty crowds could name what they thought ‘a hero’.
 He that could withstand a horse’s back and the jab of a lance.